What Does a Fed Rate Hike Mean for Your Money?

 What’s next for the Fed and the economy

-In recent meetings, Chairman Jerome Powell has acknowledged that raising rates will cause an increase in unemployment.
+Chairman Jerome Powell has acknowledged that higher rates will cause an increase in unemployment.
 It’s likely that millions of Americans will lose their jobs during this tightening cycle as the demand for workers decreases and a strong labor market weakens.
 Powell has argued that labor market strength cannot exist in the long run without price stability, so the Fed is willing to tolerate that pain in its effort to slow down inflation.

 Frequently asked questions